zeel01/MonsterBlocks/readme.md

 An NPC sheet for FoundryVTT designed to faithfully reproduce the apperance of D&D 5e monster statblocks.

 Currently does not support editing, this is a planned feature.
+You *can* edit features and other items by right clicking their descriptions.
 See: [To Do List](todo.md)

 ![Ancient Red Dragon](examples/ancientRedDragon.png)